maxlcummins/Bioinformatics/README.md

 ## Python and/or R

 Having a capacity to write scripts or utilise pre-existing packages in Python and/or R greatly benefits us!
-Both languages are very popular in (and outside of) the bioinformatics sphere, and online communities that serve to help troubleshoot disfunctional scripts and suggest programming solutions to data problems, such as [Stack Overflow](www.stackoverflow.com/), are very helpful in our thirst for programming knowledge and know-how.
+Both languages are very popular in (and outside of) the bioinformatics sphere, and online communities that serve to help troubleshoot disfunctional scripts and suggest programming solutions to data problems, such as [Stack Overflow](www.stackoverflow.com/), are very helpful in our thirst for programming skills and know-how.

 Resources for learning Python and/or R: